 A Guide To Understanding End-Of-Life Signs & Symptoms

-Crossroads Hospice & Palliative Care created guidelines to help caregivers better understand the physical changes of the end-of-life process, as well as the emotional and spiritual end-of-life changes taking place.
+Crossroads Hospice & Palliative Care created guidelines to help family caregivers better understand the physical changes of the end-of-life process, as well as the emotional and spiritual end-of-life changes taking place.

 The following describes the physical symptoms you may observe.
 Here are end-of-life signs and helpful tips: